 Given how websites have become critical to all companies, analyzing user patterns can provide companies with great insights into their online presence.
-It’s little wonder then that almost 50 million websites are currently using Google Analytics to inform their online decisions.
+It's little wonder that almost 50 million websites are using Google Analytics to inform their online decisions.

 One of the issues that users have struggled with when it comes to Google Analytics is the platform's footprint.
 The fact that certain countries deem it illegal takes away from the user's experience.
 In this context, then, Google Analytics 4 should be viewed as Google's way of trying to fix some of these problems.

 In this article, we will look at the latest version of Google Analytics - Google Analytics 4, and we are also going to review some Google Analytics alternatives.

 If you're curious about GA3 vs GA4 penetration in the market, please be sure to check out the GA4 countdown too.

 Top 5 Google Analytics Alternatives